Transmedia: Image Sound Motion

 Transmedia is an emerging discipline that encompasses time-based and digital art forms, including art video, computer art, cinema, and art photography.
-In this program—which can serve as a follow-up to Art as Experience or which can be taken alone—you’ll work with cameras, audio recorders, physical computing boards, and computer software as you learn how to create and manipulate digital art.
+In this program—which can serve as a follow-up to Art as Experience or can be taken alone—you’ll work with cameras, audio recorders, physical computing boards, and computer software as you learn how to create and manipulate digital art.

 Led by program director Mark Edward Grimm, you'll spend the first week focusing on macro photography.
 (See exciting examples of this art form on the websites of photographers David Gilliver, Vyacheslav Mishchenko, and Pyanek.)
-You’ll build a macro lens for your camera, create photographs with it, and experiment with stop-animation techniques—recording single images and then stringing images together to create an image sequence.
+You’ll build a macro lens for your camera, create photographs with it, and experiment with stop-animation techniques—recording single images and then stringing them together to create an image sequence.
 You’ll create macro video at normal and slow speeds and then edit the videos into short pieces.

 - Students will come prepared for unhindered experimentation and with a mind open to new ideas, concepts, and techniques.

 - Students will embrace the opportunity to explore the role of digital media in the creation and experience of art and design.

 - Students will demonstrate growing awareness of concepts of media-based art and design.